Minowani's Writings

 'At the western wall, venerable.'

-'Just so now, almsmen, the confidence of the divine man Uṇṇābha in the Tathāgata is established, born at the root, firm, strong, not to be shattered or by recluse or by divine man or by deity or by Māra or by Brahma or by anything in the world.
-If for this, almsmen, in the occasion the divine man Uṇṇābha would fulfil his time, the yoke does not exist following by which, connected by the yoke, the divine man Uṇṇābha would return to this world.'
+'OK just so, almsmen, the confidence of the divine man Uṇṇābha in the Tathāgata is established, born at the root, firm, strong, not to be shattered or by recluse or by divine man or by deity or by Māra or by Brahma or by anything in the world.
+This for if, almsmen, in the occasion the divine man Uṇṇābha would fulfil his time: the yoke does not exist following by which, connected by the yoke, the divine man Uṇṇābha would return to this world.'